Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 This is why the clause matters.
 Parent-time schedules look clean on paper, but life does not.
 Work runs late.
 A parent travels.
 A child gets sick.
 A parent has appointments.
 A right of first refusal clause is designed to answer one recurring question: when a parent cannot use scheduled time, should that time default to the other parent or to a third-party caregiver?

-Core purpose: Increase meaningful time with a parent when it is practical, and reduce reliance on surrogate care.
+• Core purpose: Increase meaningful time with a parent when it is practical and reduce reliance on surrogate care.

-The video below explains the basic concept and why it usually must be written into the court order to be enforceable in day-to-day co-parenting.
+This video explains the basic concept and why right of first refusal usually must be written into the court order to be enforceable in day-to-day co-parenting.

 How Utah Law Relates to the Right of First Refusal

 Utah’s custody and parent-time system is built around the child’s best interests, stability, and workable schedules.
 The right of first refusal is not a standardized statewide schedule by itself.
-It is usually a clause within Utah custody agreements or parenting plan clauses that the court approves as part of the overall order.
+It is usually a clause within Utah custody agreements or parenting plan terms that the court approves as part of the overall order.

 The Instagram reel below explains a common reality: right of first refusal can be helpful, but it does not fit every family situation.
 The key is whether it improves stability and reduces the need for third-party care, or whether it becomes a source of control and conflict.